peterosterlund2/texel/readme.txt

    network.
 3. On all computers, start a command prompt and execute: smpd -d 0
-4. Make sure texel is installed in the same directory on all computers.
+4. Make sure Texel is installed in the same directory on all computers.
 5. On the host1 computer, start a command prompt and execute: cd /directory/where/texel/is/installed mpiexec -hosts 2 host1 host2 texel64cl.exe